BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_source.rst

   ctrl    = 'Control';
   cc      = 'CurrentCollector';

-  %%%
+  %%
   % Now we can set the diffusion model type for the active material (am) in the
   % positive (pe) and negative (ne) electrodes to 'full'.

   jsonstruct.(pe).(am).diffusionModelType = 'full';
   jsonstruct.(ne).(am).diffusionModelType = 'full';

-  %%%
+  %%
   % To see which other types of diffusion model are available one can view
-  % :class:`ActiveMaterialInputParams <Electrochemistry.ActiveMaterialInputParams>.

-  %%%
-  % When running a simulation, *BattMo* requires that all model parameters
+  % :battmo:`ActiveMaterialInputParams`.
+When running a simulation, *BattMo* requires that all model parameters
   % are stored in an instance of :battmo:`BatteryInputParams`.
   % This class is used to initialize the simulation and is accessed by
   % various parts of the simulator during the simulation.
 This class is
   % instantiated using the jsonstruct we just created:

   paramobj = BatteryInputParams(jsonstruct);
-  paramobj = paramobj.validateInputParams();

-  %%%
+  %%
   % It is also possible to update the properties of this paramobj in a
   % similar way to updating the jsonstruct.
 Here we set the discretisation
   % level for the diffusion model.
 Other input parameters for the full diffusion